 “Employee choice at the core” Sketch by Lucas Roberts, studio director, Gensler Atlanta

-It’s been a while since we have seen our colleagues and perhaps we have only just reconnected with family and friends.
+It may have been a while since we have seen our colleagues on a regular basis.
 The sketch from Gensler Atlanta features a space that will give full agency to the employee to head into spaces from a variety of entry points.
-Studio Director Lucas Roberts describes the importance of multiple entry points to “enable employees to define their purpose for visiting the office and then choose to enter where they will interact with others, or head straight for their assigned desk or meeting space”.
-By giving the power to the employee to choose and splitting up spaces by zones, the individual can control how much or how little interaction they would prefer.
+Studio Director Lucas Roberts describes the importance of multiple entries to “enable employees to define their purpose for visiting the office and then choose to enter where they will interact with others, or head straight for their assigned desk or meeting space”.
+By giving the power to the employee to choose and splitting up spaces by zones, the individual can control how much or how little interaction they would prefer

 “The workplace as an intimate social hub” Sketch by Bonan Sun, designer, Gensler New York

-Like in our recent post, Bonan Sun, designer at Gensler New York, foresees the blended workforce as the new normal.
+As discussed in a previous post on our blog, Bonan Sun, designer at Gensler New York, foresees the blended workforce as the new normal.
 While their sketch centers around a communal social-hub-like space, at its core, technology will continue to be an irreplaceable platform that will connect both teams together and firms with their clients.
 Plus, as we start to slowly inch away from the everyday Zoom meetings, “digital tools will allow for human interaction in a way that video conference calls and Zoom fatigue could not”.

 3 Essential Steps to Navigate the Hybrid Workplace